amoh-godwin/Articulae/mds/guru99/Python Decorators How to Create and Use with Examples.md

 But now another problem arises.
 What happens to parameters that will be passed to the decorated function.

----

----

 ## How to add arguments to decorators in Python

-You see, once you are returning a function as the decorated, when the decorated gets called all the parameters it is called with will be passed to the function you are returning, it is the decorated now.
+You see, once you are returning a function as the decorated, when the decorated gets called all the parameters it is called with, will be passed to the function you are returning, it is the decorated now.

 ```python
 def decorator(func):